drewcasey88/consumertrack_assessment/README.md

 This is a terraform plan which will create a new vpc and necessary infrastructure to host an autoscaling group with a minimum of 3 instances behind an elb.
 When the elb dns is reached, a few details of the responding server will appear via NGINX.
 (All AWS resources will be created in US-EAST-1)

 # prerequisites

-It is assumed that you have aws cli installed and configured with admin priviliges. (~/.aws/credentials) See installation and config here: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html
+An ssh key pair.
+Directions on generating one can be found here: https://www.ssh.com/ssh/keygen/ It is assumed that you have aws cli installed and configured with admin priviliges. (~/.aws/credentials) See installation and config here: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html